hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

-"'The Lord dwells in the hearts of all beings, O Arjuna, by His illusive power causing all beings to revolve as though mounted on a potter's wheel.' \[Bhagavad-Gitâ XVIII.61\] This has all happened before, like the throw of a dice, so it is in life; the wheel goes on and the same combination comes up; that pitcher and glass have stood there before, so, too, that onion and potato.
+"'The Lord dwells in the hearts of all beings, O Arjuna, by His illusive power causing all beings to revolve as though mounted on a potter's wheel.' \[Bhagavad-Gitā XVIII.61\] This has all happened before, like the throw of a dice, so it is in life; the wheel goes on and the same combination comes up; that pitcher and glass have stood there before, so, too, that onion and potato.
 What can we do, Madam, He has us on the